nLab

 • Alexandre Grothendieck, (1967), EGA: IV. Étude locale des schémas et des morphismes de schémas , Quatrième partie”, Publications Mathématiques de l’IHÉS 32: 5–361. (web)

-Other sources are
+Other sources include

 • Alonso, Lombardi, Perdry, Henselian local rings (pdf)

-• Remarks on Henselian rings (pdf);
+• Krzysztof Jan Nowak, Remarks on Henselian rings (pdf);